 Michigan’s comparative negligence law affects the amount a person can receive in a personal injury claim.
 Under this law, if you are found to be a certain percentage at fault, the total amount you may receive in compensation may be reduced by that same percentage.
 So, if you are found to be 20% at fault for the accident, your compensation package would then be reduced by 20%.
 This ensures everyone is held accountable for the part they played.

 If you decide to move forward with legal action against the individual who hit you with their vehicle, it is important to your case that you ensure it adheres to the state of Michigan’s statute of limitations for personal injury cases, which include pedestrian accident cases.
-You don’t want to end up unable to receive compensation because you waited too long.
-Generally, the state will give you three years to put together a case, speak with an injury lawyer, and file your damage claim.

 If you are not able to file your claim before three years have passed, you will likely have to accept that your case won’t move forward.
 Your chance to pursue compensation will pass without any legal action being taken.
 Building a strong pedestrian accident case can take a great deal of time, so it’s important that you start putting yours together as soon as you can.